m4k4r4n7h/Simple_Bash_Encode_Decode/README.md

 # A Simple Bash Code to Encode and Decode
-This tool uses pre build linux encypting tools to decode and encode the contentes of a file -e to encode
+This tool uses pre build linux encrypting tools to decode and encode the contentes of a file -e to encode
 -d to decode
 Syntax: